ziotom78/raytracing_course/tomasi-ray-tracing-06b.md

 -   A CI build can be created and executed in GitHub using [GitHub Actions](https://docs.github.com/en/actions), a service that includes several possibilities that go beyond simple CI builds.

--   To activate a CI build, it is sufficient to create a hidden directory `.github/workflows` in your repository, containing a text file in [YAML](https://en.wikipedia.org/wiki/YAML) format, which contains this information:
+-   To activate a CI build, you simply need to create a hidden directory `.github/workflows` in your repository, containing a text file in [YAML](https://en.wikipedia.org/wiki/YAML) format, which contains this information:

     #.
 When to execute the action (on every pull request? on every commit?)
     #.
 Which operating system to use (Linux?
 Windows? which version?)